COLLECTION SCHEDULE AND GUIDELINES

 to find a drop box location.

-Household hazardous waste, tires and appliances containing chlorofluorocarbons (CFCs) such as refrigerators or personal air conditioner units are not accepted.
+Household hazardous waste, old tires and appliances containing chlorofluorocarbons (CFCs) such as refrigerators or personal air conditioner units, building/construction and demolition materials and used motor oil are not accepted.

 Rumpke provides each resident with two recycling containers and one lid for light weight items that might blow away.
 The City is not responsible for lost or misplaced recycling bins.
 It is advisable to label the bottom of your bins with your street address.
 To replace your recycling bin, please visit or contact the Gahanna Water, Sewer, and Refuse Division at 614-342-4440.
 Residents may rent a large rolling recycling cart from Rumpke for $36 per year.
 This charge is independent from your City utility bill and is set up directly with Rumpke.

 After collection, recyclables are taken and processed at one of Rumpke's Materials Recovery Facilities (MRF).
 Here recyclables are separated by category and prepared for their respective markets.
 They are then shipped to manufacturers that recycle the items into new products.

 No plastic bags, empty all containers, flatten cardboard, no need to remove labels and mix all recyclables together (no separation required).

 Butter tubs, food trays, dishware, pots, pans, cups, utensils, foil juice pouches, ceramics, bed sheets, clothes, metal hangers, toys, electronics, VCR tapes, light bulbs, batteries, chemicals, car parts, wood, window glass, ropes, wires, cords, hoses, buckets, metal chains and syringes are not accepted.